Posse on Broadway: Background

-Music Video
+Music video

 The music video was shot on location in Seattle and showcases the city’s South End, Central District and Capitol Hill neighborhoods.
 Dick’s Drive-In refused permission to shoot any portion of the video at their Broadway location, so the drive-in scenes were shot at Stan’s, another drive-in burger restaurant located a few miles south at the intersection of Rainier Avenue and Dearborn Street.

 Versions and Remixes

 There are multiple versions of the song: a "Radio Edit", which was played over the radio; the "Thunder Mix, which was included on the Mix-A-Lot compilation album Playlist: The Very Best of Sir Mix-a-Lot; and the "Godzilla Remix Edit", which features Godzilla's signature "roar" and a sample of the guitar riff from David Bowie's "Fame".
 The Godzilla Mix has slight lyrical differences, most notably Mix-a-Lot referencing the "Gatorback" tires instead of the "50-Series" tires of the original and a reference to vehicle as "the Bistro".
+British-American rapper MF DOOM references the song on the track "Great Day", off Madvillainy, with the line "My posse's on broadway like mama, I want to sing".